postsharp/postsharp.github.io/_posts/2020-11-20-distributed-logging.md

    <img src="/assets/images/blog/2020-11-23-distributed-logging/screenshot1.png"  style="zoom:0.55"/>

       Here is the detail of one of those records:

-      ```json
+      ```JSON
       {
       "_index": "logstash-2020.11.23",
       "_type": "logevent",